raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     0-.->|end|recognized(recognized)
 </div>

-We know how to transform it into a recognizer for zero or one zeroes:
+We can transform it into a recognizer for zero or one zeroes allowing it to recognize the empty string.
+This is the same result that we would get from `union(EMPTY, symbol("0)"))`:

 <div class="mermaid">
   graph LR